Numbing Creams and Anaesthetics.

 This is the response I received.

 I am aware that some councils are not happy about Xylocaine spray being used and that’s absolutely fine.
 LMX 4 is perfectly good on its own.
 Other than that, the only specific guidance from the LA is that clients purchase and apply their own pre-numb.
 If this is the case, wait until the client arrives and advise them how to apply.
-This is easy for lips just slightly tricky for eyes, and I have yet to have a council take issue with the technician applying himself or herself in this instance.
+This is easy for lips just slightly tricky for eyes, and I have yet to have a council take issue with the technician guiding the client more closely himself or herself in this instance.

 Am I insured to use Emla, LMX4 etc?